 Inclusions:

-Start with the tour guide and additional local guide on a pleasant two hour trekking adventure around Munduk to explore its three major waterfalls and several plantations including coffee, cloves and local spices.
-On the way back to the hotel, stop in a village for a local coffee tasting.
+In the morning after breakfast, enjoy a pleasant two-hour trekking adventure around Munduk to explore its three major waterfalls and several plantations including coffee, cloves and local spices.

-Alternatively, continue on with a visit to Brahmavihara Arama, the only Buddhist monastery in Bali, which, in addition to being interesting in its own right, is also known for having spectacular views over Bali’s north coast.
-Another option is to head to the nearby Banjar Hot Springs for some time to relax in its therapeutic waters surrounded by lush tropical vegetation and a uniquely cultural atmosphere.
+A stop will be made to Brahmavihara Arama, the only Buddhist monastery in Bali, which, in addition to being interesting in its own right, is also known for having spectacular views over Bali’s north coast.
+Then head to the nearby Banjar Hot Springs for some time to relax in its therapeutic waters surrounded by lush tropical vegetation and a unique cultural atmosphere.

 Inclusions: